-If your organisation requires university personnel involved in the project (eg. Academic Supervisors or thesis markers) to sign an individual agreement of confidentiality, please contact the CEED Office.
+If the Client requires university personnel involved in the project (eg. Academic Supervisors or thesis markers) to sign an individual agreement of confidentiality, we will advise you accordingly.
 We will review the agreements with our legal team to confirm that they are necessary and appropriate for the Supervisors and/or University to sign.
 Often a single agreement with the University is sufficient with such cases, since all Supervisors are University employees.